J. Sella Martin: Escape to new life

 After escaping slavery in Alabama in 1856 at the age of 24, Martin made his way to the North, reaching Canada.
 He finally settled in Boston, Massachusetts, considered a center of freedom for blacks.
 It had a strong, biracial abolitionist movement.
 In 1859 he gave an eloquent speech lifting up John Brown as a martyr like Jesus Christ and a warrior for freedom whose fight he compared to battles fought during the American Revolution.

-He entered the ministry and became minister of the First Independent Baptist Church (1860-1862) in the Beacon Hill section of that city.
+He entered the ministry and became minister of the First Independent Baptist Church (1860–1862) in the Beacon Hill section of that city.
 He was active in the abolitionist movement and worked to achieve equality of the races.
 He and his wife lived at 26 Myrtle Street.
 She helped the Fugitive Aid Society in support of escaped slaves.

 Martin was well received by abolitionist leaders and admired for his speaking skills.

-He was selected to represent the American Missionary Association in England, where he lectured widely in London against slavery and helped raise funds for education of African Americans.
+He was selected to represent the American Missionary Association in England, where he lectured widely in London against slavery and helped raise funds for the education of African Americans.
 On his return, he joined the Presbyterian Church and was a popular preacher in Washington, DC.

 After the American Civil War, Martin returned to the South, working in education in Alabama and Mississippi.
 He went into politics in Louisiana.
-In 1872 he was elected to the state legislature as a fusion candidate from Caddo Parish, Louisiana.
-In that year, the gubernatorial election was so fiercely disputed that the federal government had to get involved, deciding in favor of the Republican candidate.
-The state legislature had several seats that were contested; Democrats ultimately took control and Martin lost his seat.
+In 1872 he was elected to the state legislature as a fusion candidate from Caddo Parish, Louisiana under Governor-elect John McEnery.
+In that year, the gubernatorial election was so fiercely disputed that the federal government had to get involved, deciding in favor of the Republican candidate, William Pitt Kellogg.
+The state legislature had several seats that were contested; Kellogg ultimately took control and Martin, who was never sworn in, lost his seat.
 Martin was appointed as an agent of the US Post Office, and also wrote for the Louisianian newspaper.